 - 1 green onion, finely chopped

-- 2 tablespoons plus 1/2 cup butter, divided
+- 2 tablespoons plus 1/2 cup butter or margarine, divided

 - 1/2 cup chicken broth